 Ten of the previous 12 winners of the PGA Championship had already won a tournament earlier in the year.

 The list of winners of this major is quite extensive.
-But there are three golfers who stand out as never having won the PGA Championship.
-Both Arnold Palmer and Tom Watson are missing wins at the PGA Championship which stopped them from completing a career Grand Slam.
+But there are three golfers who stand out as never having won the PGA Championship: Arnold Palmer, Tom Watson, and Seve Ballesteros.

 Palmer has 62 wins in his career but the PGA Championship is not one of them.
 Palmer finished second three times, in ’64, ’68 and ’70.